 - d.
-The alleged ADRVs under the WADC - 70.
+The alleged ADRVs under the WADC - 69.
 The Sochi Appellants state that throughout the proceedings, it has been unclear precisely which provisions of the WADC the IOC alleges that the Sochi Appellants violated.
-The IOC DC ultimately referred to three categories of ADRVs, namely: (a) tampering pursuant to Article 2.2 and M2.1 of the 2009 Prohibited List or pursuant to Article 2.5 of the WADC; (b) use of a Prohibited Substance pursuant to Article 2.2 of the WADC; and (c) "cover up / complicity" pursuant to Article 2.8 of the WADC. - 71.
+The IOC DC ultimately referred to three categories of ADRVs, namely: (a) tampering pursuant to Article 2.2 and M2.1 of the 2009 Prohibited List or pursuant to Article 2.5 of the WADC; (b) use of a Prohibited Substance pursuant to Article 2.2 of the WADC; and (c) "cover up / complicity" pursuant to Article 2.8 of the WADC. - 70.
 In respect of Articles 2.2 and 2.5: - The Sochi Appellants criticise the IOC DC's conclusion that, "it would not even be necessary to demonstrate that the Athlete was a conscious participant in the process and was aware of its subversion purpose to conclude that a violation of tampering pursuant to Art 2.2 of the 2009 WADC is ... established".
 The Sochi Appellants submit that it is absurd to apply a strict liability standard to allegations of tampering.
 It would be contrary to natural justice for an athlete to be found to have committed an ADRV in circumstances where an athlete provides a clean urine sample, which is then used without his/her knowledge by a third party in a process which the athlete has no knowledge of.
-Instead, the IOC must establish, in respect of each individual Sochi Appellant, that he/she actively and knowingly committed an act that constitutes tampering pursuant to Article 2.2 and/or 2.5 of the WADC.
+Instead, the IOC must establish, in respect of each individual Sochi Appellant, that he/she actively and knowingly committed an act that constitutes tampering pursuant to Article 2.2 and/or 2.5 of the WADC. - Further, the Sochi Appellants submit that the provision of clean urine alone does not fall under the Prohibited Method of urine substitution.
+The Sochi Appellants therefore argue that the IOC DC erred in law when it asserted that an athlete who provides clean urine "commits tampering as much as the person who actually carries out the urine substitution".